-The Association serves Western's approximately 18,000 alumni who reside in all 50 states as well as several foreign countries and territories.
+The Association serves over 20,000 Western alumni who reside in all 50 states as well as several foreign countries and territories.
+A list of alumni events and activities can be found at www.griffonalumni.org.

 MISSOURI WESTERN AMBASSADORS

 The Missouri Western State University Ambassadors are composed of community and university members who are interested in the university and what it offers to the community at large.
 The Ambassadors are an important bridge in providing information about the university and its programs.